AlexanderBesss/chat/README.md

 I assume you have already configured AWS-CLI on your local machine (`aws configure`) and your AWS user has all required IAM roles (S3, Lambda, SQS, CloudFormation, etc).

+Before deploying, you need to create an S3 bucket for the Lambda code.
+You can find the correct bucket name in the serverless.yml file under the `deploymentBucket` property.

 To deploy the lambda, run: `make deploy-lambda-prod`

 ### Endpoints